 Restrictions on the number of pages

-Learn more!
-More advanced users will find About.com’s resource helpful.
+Learn more: More advanced users will find an About.com’s article, Imposition and Printer Spreads, a helpful resource.